Last Updated on

 Although I did not stop binge eating after reading Brain over Binge, it provided the first real insight that was needed: it was possible.

-Addiction is the acceptance that you have lost your control over a particular behaviour – that the substance or activity has control over you.
 Allen Carr, author of the most successful stop smoking book of all time, made people realise that addiction is almost entirely brainwashing, coupled with minor physical withdrawal.
 Once the brainwashing is peeled away, ending an addiction is easy.
-In the case of junk food, physical withdrawal is almost non-existent.
+In the case of deceptive food, physical withdrawal is almost non-existent.
 There are rarely headaches.
 No shivering, cold sweats or convulsions.
-Withdrawal is a quiet, lethargic, restless feeling that presents as the urge to consume more of the fake food that made you feel this way in the first place.
+Withdrawal is a quiet, lethargic, restless feeling, combined with reduced taste sensitivy, that you interpret as the urge to consume more of the deceptive food that made you feel this way in the first place.

 Binge eating disorder is an addiction, but the good news is that it can be stopped easily.
 Nowhere in your body is there an instruction to eat crap until you die.
-You have the exact same genetic makeup as every other single human being: you want to thrive.
+Your body wants to thrive.
 If you starve yourself, you will create hunger.
 If you ignore it, your body takes control and nags you until you binge.
-The only problem is that you binge ate chocolate or sweets or cake or some other nutritionless, manmade concoction that felt good but gave you nothing…and after months of suffering this humiliating cycle, you lost all faith in your own body’s ability to know what to eat, how much to eat, and – god forbid – how to stop.
+The only problem is that you binge ate chocolate or sweets or cake or some other deceptive, manmade concoction that felt good but gave you nothing…and after months of suffering this humiliating cycle, you lost all faith in your own body’s ability to know what to eat, how much to eat, and – god forbid – how to stop.

 You’re here, right now, just as you have spent countless hours scouring other websites, blogs, books, vlogs and whatever else you can find, sucking away your time and your life, trying to work out how to stop something that is devastatingly simple.

-Your eating disorder is a fabrication of your brain, triggered by the ridiculous modern theory that somehow eating less than your body needs to maintain a healthy weight is the way to return you to optimal health; combined with mild withdrawals, often a quiet, ever-present hunger (yes, most obese people are malnourished even if they binge eat excessive calories all day long) and a misunderstanding about where the culprit lies (despite common logic, for example, sugar is not the enemy.
-Nor is saturated fat, processed food or animal products).
-Food addiction is caused by swallowing food-like meals that aren’t one speck of food at all and don’t for one minute deliver what is needed…combined with the insane, crazy idea that somehow you have lost your self-control to be or do any different; that you are permanently flawed – disordered – unable to return to normal.
+Your eating disorder is an ordinary response to intermittent flavor, caused by eating deceptive food, and triggered by the ridiculous modern theory that somehow eating less than your body needs to maintain a healthy weight is the way to return you to optimal health; combined with mild withdrawals, and a misunderstanding about where the culprit lies (despite common logic, for example, refined carbohydrates are not the enemy; nor is saturated fat, processed food or animal products).
+Food addiction is caused by swallowing deceptive meals that do not deliver what they promise…combined with the insane, crazy idea that somehow you have lost your self-control to be or do any different; that you are permanently flawed – disordered – unable to return to normal.

 It can end like this:

-- Understand what makes a meal addictive (a meal, not a single ingredient), so that you can diminish the onslaught of addictive meals and give your body a chance to absorb the nutrients it so strongly desires and heal.
-(No, this does not mean consuming 100% blended green smoothies or abiding by any other ridiculous regime.
-It means eating like a normal person).
+- Understand what precisely makes some food addictive, so that you can diminish the onslaught of addictive meals and give your body a chance to absorb the nutrients it so strongly desires, reset sensory mechanisms, and heal.
+(No, this does not mean consuming 100% blended green smoothies or abiding by any other ridiculous regime).

 - Understand that addictive substances are a thief and a con: they provide a temporary illusion; pleasure that leaves you with pain.
-They leave you worse off than you were before, and prompt you to seek pleasure again: setting up a cycle where you desire more.
+They leave you worse off than you were before, and prompt you to seek the same deceptive agent again, creating a downward cycle.

-- Understand that addiction, however, is not due to the evil quality in the substance or activity itself, but is sustained entirely by the false belief that you cannot control yourself in this arena.
+- Understand that addiction is sustained entirely by the false belief that you have something wrong with you.
 Failing at diets, over and over again, drummed a false idea into your brain: that you had lost your willpower: when really, you had acquired the knowledge that subjecting yourself to a restrictive diet is ludicrous, painful and absolutely insane.
-You have lost the ability to wilfully starve, because you are a survivor, born to thrive.
+You have lost the ability to willfully starve because you are a survivor, born to thrive.
 This does not mean you have no willpower.
-Chances are, you have more willpower than most people you know.
+Chances are that you have more willpower than most people you know.
 In many cases, it is your extreme willpower that got you into this mess.
 Don’t worry.
 This false belief can be undone instantly through contrary proof.
 That’s where the magic of the Allen Carr method lies, and that’s how I escaped too.

-Once you understand these things – and a few other minor ideas to help cement this knowledge – you can quit binge eating immediately (even if this seems scary and impossible at the outset) and replace it with a short period of structured high nourishment eating that turns off the minor physical element of withdrawal.
-This eliminates the alarm and confusion that may accompanies ‘intuitive’ eating, and allows your brain to quickly re-establish real hunger cues, without the interference of junk food cravings.
+Once you understand these things – and a few other minor ideas to help cement this knowledge – you can quit binge eating immediately (even if this seems scary and impossible at the outset), and return to eating a diet rich in honest, authentic food.

 Your body is born to seek health; it longs to acquire a normal, healthy physique, with the bouncing energy of a child.